cvmfs/doc-cvmfs/cpt-repo.rst

    renamed to their cryptographic content hash before copied into the data store.

-Since the repositories may contain many file system objects [2]_, we cannot afford to generate an entire repository from scratch for every update.
+Since the repositories may contain many file system objects (i.e. ATLAS contains :math:`70 * 10^6` file system objects -- February 2016), we cannot afford to generate an entire repository from scratch for every update.
 Instead, we add a writable file system layer on top of a mounted read-only CernVM-FS repository using the union file system aufs [1].